Founder & CEO

-Sarah Ha serves as the Vice President of National Community Alliances at Teach For America (TFA).
-In this role, she is responsible for driving the organization’s external engagement strategy with national civil rights and aligned organizations, leading and working alongside a team of senior leaders who manage the Asian American & Pacific Islander (AAPI) Community Alliances, Black Community Alliances, DACA Initiative, Latinx Community Alliances, LGBTQ+ Community Initiative, and Native Alliances.
-Her team collectively works to bring the intersectional partnerships, advocacy, resources, and opportunities to further cultivate the skills and mindsets necessary for systems change in their network of over 70K corps members, alumni, and staff.
+In her most recent position as Vice President of National Community Alliances at Teach For America (TFA), Sarah was responsible for driving the organization’s external engagement strategy with national civil rights and aligned organizations, leading a team of senior leaders who managed the Asian American & Pacific Islander (AAPI) Community Alliances, Black Community Alliances, Immigration & Education Alliance, Latinx Community Alliances, National Prism (LGBTQ+) Alliance, and Native Alliances.
+Her team collectively worked to bring the intersectional partnerships, advocacy, resources, and opportunities to further cultivate the skills and mindsets necessary for systems change in their network of over 70K corps members, alumni, and staff.
 She is committed to improving and re-imagining education systems that empower students to create a more equitable future.

-Formerly, Sarah launched and led TFA’s National AAPI Community Alliances.
+Formerly, Sarah was the Founding Head of TFA’s National AAPI Community Alliances.
 She was responsible for cultivating and building relationships with external grassroots and grasstops organizations, influencers, and media committed to strengthening Asian American, Native Hawaiian, and Pacific Islander educators, students, and their communities.
-In 2018, the TFA’s AAPI Alliances through Sarah's leadership, advocacy, and partnership building was awarded the Leadership Education for Asian Pacific's (LEAP) Community Award.
-She also managed Teach For America’s DACA Initiative team supporting and working alongside over 240 DACAmented teachers and educators.
+In 2018, TFA’s AAPI Alliances through Sarah's leadership, advocacy, and partnership building was awarded the Leadership Education for Asian Pacific's (LEAP) Community Award.

-Prior to joining TFA, Sarah was the senior director of programs and student affairs at the Gates Millennium Scholars (GMS) Program and the Asian and Pacific Islander American Scholarship Fund (APIASF; now known as APIA Scholars) in Washington, DC.
-She oversaw the strategic development and implementation of academic support, leadership development, and community-building programs for 16,000+ recipients of the GMS and APIASF scholarship awards.
-In this capacity, Sarah partnered with the United Negro College Fund, Hispanic Scholarship Fund, American Indian Graduate Center, the National Commission on Asian American and Pacific Islander Research in Education, the White House Initiative on Asian American and Pacific Islanders, and many other community organizations committed to educational equity and racial justice.
+Prior to joining TFA, Sarah was the Senior Director of Programs and Student Affairs at the Gates Millennium Scholars (GMS) Program and the Asian & Pacific Islander American Scholarship Fund (APIASF; now known as APIA Scholars) in Washington, DC.
+She oversaw the strategic development and implementation of academic support, leadership development, and community-building programs for 16K+ recipients of the GMS and APIASF scholarship awards.